pdfernhout/Twirlip7/src/server/README-server-api.md

 ### Socket.io messages

-Commands for messages (all on "twirlip" channel):
+Commands for messages (which are all sent on the "twirlip" channel):

 * listen -- start listening for messages after (optionally) getting all previous messages from a stream
 * unlisten -- stop getting messages from a stream
 * insert -- add a message to a stream
 * remove -- remove one specific message from a stream (or act as if that happened)
 * reset -- remove everything stored in stream to start over (or act as if that happened)

+The "remove" and "reset" commands aren't fully implemented yet.

 See StoreUsingServer.js for API details: